codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   * `gitops-runtime` is the chart name defined by Codefresh.
   * `--wait` waits until all the pods are up and running for the deployment.

+**Automated validation**
+Codefresh automatically validates the `values` file before initiating the installation.
+If there is a validation failure, Codefresh terminates the installation.
+To get more details on the reasons for the failure, run:
+  `kubectl logs jobs/validate-values -n ${NAMESPACE}`
+  where:
+  * `{NAMESPACE}` must be replaced with the namespace of the Hybrid GitOps Runtime.

+To disable automated validation, add `--set installer.skipValidation=true` to the install command.

+For more details, see [Step 1: (Optional) Validate Helm values file](#step-1-optional-validate-helm-values-file) in this article.

 ## Argo project CRDs
 Hybrid GitOps installation requires a cluster without Argo project CRDs.